tooleks/shevchenko-js/src/word-class-recognition/README.md

-# Module: Word Class Recoginition
+# Word Class Recoginition Module

 This module expors API for part of speech (also known as word class) recognition of Ukrainian family names.